shiwano/errdef/README.md

 ### Context Integration

-You can use `context.Context` to automatically attach request-scoped information to your errors. such as a request ID, to your errors.
+You can use `context.Context` to automatically attach request-scoped information to your errors.

 ```go
 func tracingMiddleware(next http.Handler) http.Handler {